wohlfea/sea-301-d2/class-01-jquery-and-the-dom/portfolio-assignment/README.md

-# Your digital business card
+# Your professional online presence

 The portfolio site that you create will highlight your projects and your interests, and showcase your skills to potential employers or clients.